-As your battery wears out, it will produce less and less power for your starter motor to use, causing it to spin slower and making your vehicle hard to start.
-You can measure the life of your battery by measuring the current it puts out while you are trying to start your vehicile.
+As your battery wears out, it will produce less and less power for your starter motor to use, causing it to spin slower and causing your car to have trouble starting.
+You can measure the life of your battery by measuring the current it puts out while you are trying to start your vehicle.
 Measuring the current output of your battery takes a special tool, but is relatively simple to do.
 Many auto parts stores have the proper equipment and will measure your battery output for free.
 The same tool can test how well your starter and alternator are functioning as well, and often can all be done at the same time.
 Getting these tests done can be a great way to check up on your vehicle’s electrical system.
 You often will get a reading for your battery’s percent functionality and if it is below 70%, we recommend getting your battery replaced.
 Your vehicle may still start with your battery as low as 50% but it may leave you stranded on a cold day.

 If you’re having other starting problems, we’d like to help out with that too!

 Why is My Car Cranking but not Starting?